After Tooth Extraction

 Immediately Following Surgery

-- Continue biting with firm pressure on the guaze for 1 hour.
+- Continue biting with firm pressure on the gauze for 1 hour.
 After this time, the gauze pad should be removed and discarded.

 - Avoid smoking for 72 hours after surgery.
 This may initiate bleeding by causing the blood clot that has formed to become dislodged.

 - After first 24 hours begin rinsing with warm salt water after every meal until soft tissue heals

 - After first 24 hours begin brushing with a soft toothbrush gently around and directly on the surgical site and other teeth

-- You may eat a soft diet for a few days after surgery to avoid food debri in the surgical sites-leading to possible infection and delayed healing.
+- You may eat a soft diet for a few days after surgery to avoid food debris in the surgical sites-leading to possible infection and delayed healing.

 - Place ice packs to the sides of your face where surgery was performed for 48-72 hours (20 minutes on/20 minutes off while awake).
-Refer to the section on swelling for explanation.
-Avoid ice if bonegrafting procedures were performed.
+Refer to the section on swelling for an explanation.
+Avoid ice if bone grafting procedures were performed.